daniol/lvm-ssh-transfer/README.md

 # LVM copy via SSH
-This bash script copies a logical volume (LVM) from the local machine (*source*) to a remote server (*target*) via SSH, creating before a LVM in the remote machine with the same size as the source volume.
+This bash script copies a logical volume (LVM) from the local machine (*source*) to a remote server (*destination*) via SSH, creating before a LVM in the remote machine with the same size as the source volume.

 ## Usage
 The arguments for the script are: